Extending the themes of Black History Month at SPS throughout February and beyond

 To see and recognize others has been the first theme of Black History Month at St. Paul’s

 .
-And then, only after recognition, can there be justice and reconciliation, February’s other two themes, as explained by SPS Chaplain the Rev. Charles (Chuck) Wynder Jr. and Bethany Dickerson Wynder, the School’s director of diversity, equity, and inclusion (DEI) initiatives.
+And then, only after recognition, can there be justice and reconciliation, February’s other two themes, as explained by SPS dean of chapel and spiritual life the Rev. Charles (Chuck) Wynder Jr. and Bethany Dickerson Wynder, the School’s director of diversity, equity, and inclusion (DEI) initiatives.

 Occurring within the UN’s International Decade for People of African Descent (2015-24), this year’s Black History Month at SPS is the first for Bethany and Chuck Wynder, who arrived at the School with their son last fall.
 Together, and with their colleagues, they intend to extend the month’s themes throughout the year, and beyond.